Find Affordable College Courses

 100% Women

 North Carolina Central University comes in at #6 on our list of the most popular colleges offering master's degrees in education/teaching of individuals with vision impairments.
 The average in-state tuition for full-time undergraduates is $3,728 per year, while in-state graduate students, on average, pay $4,740 per year.
-For the 2020-2021 academic year, 4 master's degrees were handed out to education/teaching of individuals with vision impairments majors at North Carolina Central University.
-About 100% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 4 people received their master's degree in education/teaching of individuals with vision impairments from North Carolina Central University.
+About 100% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 #6